Johns Hopkins: Philanthropy

 Hopkins lived his entire adult life in Baltimore and made many friends among the city's social elite, many of them Quakers.
-One of these friends was George Peabody, also born in 1795 who in 1857 founded the Peabody Institute in Baltimore.
-Examples of Hopkins' public giving were evident in Baltimore with public buildings housing free libraries, schools, and foundations constructed from his philanthropic giving.
+One of these friends was George Peabody (b.
+1795), who in 1857 founded the Peabody Institute in Baltimore.
+Examples of Hopkins's public giving were evident in Baltimore with public buildings, housing, free libraries, schools, and foundations constructed from his philanthropic giving.
 On the advice of Peabody, some believe, Hopkins determined to use his great wealth for the public good.